 Sourcing The Best Tinctures

 We know there is a plethora of different tincture products out there, and combing through all of the different descriptions and brand names can be a daunting task.
 Don’t worry – we’re here to assist.
-In general, look at cannabis tinctures that contain more than just THC (tetrahydrocannabinol) or CBD (cannabidiol).
-These are known as “wide-spectrum” tinctures and they will contain more than just cannabinoids.
+In general, look at cannabis tinctures that contain more than just the two best known cannabinoids, THC (tetrahydrocannabinol) or CBD (cannabidiol).
+These are known as “wide-spectrum” tinctures and should contain more minor cannabinoids, terpenes, flavonoids and other phytonutrients.

 While both THC and CBD offer their own unique benefits, there are many other compounds found in the cannabis plant that contribute to the effects of a tincture.
 These compounds include but are not limited to acidic cannabinoids (THCA, CBDA, CBGA), terpenes, flavonoids, and minor cannabinoids like CBG, CBC, and THCV.
 The idea that cannabis’ variety of compounds offer more profound therapeutic effects when consumed together is referred to as the entourage effect, or more accurately, phytoconstituent synergy.
 Therefore, look at both acidic and regular cannabinoids, terpenes, as well as minor cannabinoids that are present in the tincture before making your final purchase decision.